skypjack/entt/README.md

 Both `succeed` and `fail` accept no parameters at all.

 Note that usually users shouldn't worry about creating adaptors at all.
-A scheduler creates them internally each and avery time a lambda or a functor is used as a process.
+A scheduler creates them internally each and every time a lambda or a functor is used as a process.

 ## The scheduler